 Help!
 My cat has bad breath

-You may have noticed that your cat is suffering from bad breath (halitosis) or dental disease.
-Often this is picked up at their annual health check by your vet.
-Dental disease is easy to spot and easy to prevent.
+Have you noticed that your cat is suffering from bad breath (halitosis) or dental problems?
+Dental disease is often picked up at their annual health check by your vet.
+Dental problems are easy to spot and easy to prevent.
 In this article we will look at the causes and signs of dental disease, how you can help your cat and when to seek vet advice.

 If an inflamed gum is not treated, it allows bacteria in the plaque to penetrate the tooth below the gum line.
 The bond between the tooth and the gum weakens, forming pockets of bacteria, which cause further tooth damage.
 At this stage, gingivitis is usually painful but can still be reversed with prompt treatment to remove the plaque and calculus.